 As we said earlier, a domain name is similar to a person’s home address.
 It provides a location to direct internet users to the places on the internet that they want to access.

-Each computer has a unique IP address which serves as identification.
-An IP address is a series of numbers – usually around 8 – which is written like this: 12.345.67.8.
+Each computer has a unique IP address which serves their identification.
+An IP address is a series of numbers – usually around 8 – which looks this: 12.345.67.8.

 Obviously, it is quite difficult to remember a randomly generated series of numbers to access a website.
 Domain names circumvent this problem by allowing users to access popular websites without having to memorize numbers.

-How do domain names connect users to websites?
+How do domain names enable users to access website content?